Escaping Arrow's Theorem: The Advantage-Standard Model: The Advantage-Standard Model

 \xdownarrow[1][2ex]{ \mathrel{\rotatebox{90}{$\Leftarrow{\rule{#1}{0pt}}$}} }

-The proof that orderability and weak IIA together imply AS rationalizability in fact establishes a stronger conclusion: $f$ is AS rationalizable with integer-valued advantage and standard functions.\footnote{The proof of Theorem \ref{characterization} also provides a canonical construction of the integer-valued advantage and standard functions for a CCR satisfying orderability and weak IIA.} We thus have the following corollary to Theorem~\ref{characterization}. \begin{corollary} If a CCR $f$ is AS rationalizable, then $f$ is AS rationalizable with advantage and standard functions taking values in $\mathbb{Z}$ (viewed as a totally ordered group with the usual addition operation and order). \end{corollary}
+The proof that orderability and weak IIA together imply AS representability in fact establishes a stronger conclusion: $f$ is AS representable with integer-valued advantage and standard functions.\footnote{The proof of Theorem \ref{characterization} also provides a canonical construction of the integer-valued advantage and standard functions for a CCR satisfying orderability and weak IIA.} We thus have the following corollary to Theorem~\ref{characterization}. \begin{corollary} If a CCR $f$ is AS representable, then $f$ is AS representable with advantage and standard functions taking values in $\mathbb{Z}$ (viewed as a totally ordered group with the usual addition operation and order). \end{corollary}